zenstackhq/zenstack-docs/docs/the-complete-guide/part1/2-zmodel.md

 }
 ```

 The access policies and data validation rules are also implemented with custom attributes.
-Don't worry, we'll cover them in detail in the following chapters.
+Don't worry.
+We'll cover them in detail in the following chapters.

 #### Other Language Features

-The additional benefit of having a custom schema language is to make other syntactic extensions other than custom attributes.
+A custom schema language also allows us to add new language features besides custom attributes.
 For example:

 1. The `import` syntax for breaking down a large schema into multiple files
 2. The `extends` syntax for inheriting fields from a base model

-Here's an example of how to use them to more effectively manage large schemas:
+Here's an example of how to use them to manage large schemas more effectively:

 ```zmodel title='base.zmodel'
 abstract model Base {